 Are you excited about creating your own unique design using our GIY kit?
 If you already have a design in mind but are unsure which growth form to choose, don’t worry!
-In this blog post, we will explain everything you need to know to create your desired growth form.
+In this blog post, we will explain everything you need to know to create your desired growth form and we also offer GIY kits with growth forms at our shop.

 - Always disinfect your growth form, hand, gloves and surface.